 Moody's earnings-per-share history is quite strong as it has seen just one year in the past decade where its profits have dipped from the prior year.
-That occurred in 2009 at the height of the financial crisis but since that time, Moody's has seen tremendous earnings growth, averaging 15% per year.
-While we don't think that sort of performance is sustainable over the long term, we do see 7.3% earnings-per-share growth annually moving forward.
+Since then, Moody's earnings growth has averaged 15% per year.
+While we do not believe that sort of performance is sustainable in the long run, we see 7.3% earnings-per-share growth moving forward.

 Moody's can achieve this result by continuing its long tradition of buying growth, as we saw late last year with the Bureau Van Dijk purchase, as well as a smaller amount of organic revenue growth.
-The company's operating costs have hampered earnings growth at times in the past as growing at rapid rates is expensive, and we believe this will continue to be the case moving forward.
+The company's operating costs have hampered earnings growth at times in the past as growing at rapid rates is expensive, and we believe this will continue to be the case for the balance of 2018.
 However, longer term tailwinds are in place for Moody's as it continues to feed seemingly insatiable investor demand for real-time analytical data on a wide variety of global securities.
 Keep in mind the core US business is growing very slowly and as such, Moody's relies almost entirely upon the global business for expansion, exposing it to currency risk over time as well.
-This year will see a significant boost in earnings-per-share from a lower tax rate - which fell from 23.4% to 14.6% in Q1 - but that tailwind will not reoccur after 2018.
+This year will see a significant boost in earnings-per-share from a lower tax rate - which fell from 32.1% to 23.7% in Q2 - but that tailwind will not reoccur after 2018.

 We see the dividend as growing at roughly the same rate as earnings-per-share and thus, are forecasting a payout of \$2.24 in five years.
-Moody's hasn't shown the dividend to be a priority, as it is instead focused on growth.
+Moody's hasn't shown the dividend to be a priority, as it is instead focused on business growth.